quicheeee/my-version-of-pj4/README.md

   Customer Class

-    The customer class represents a customer user and extends the User class.
+    The customer class represents a customer user and extends the User class and implements Serializable interface.
 The customer class extends all of the User Class' methods and has additional ones like a can message method which checks if the Customer can message another user.
 The customer has a private field store List which is a list of sellers that the customer can add to.
 This class has been tested through integration with the parent user class' methods.